Recovery and Peer Support

 Recovery from mental illness is not only possible but expected.
 The President's New Freedom Commission Report (2003) envisioned "a future when everyone with a mental illness will recover, a future when mental illnesses can be prevented or cured, a future when mental illnesses are detected early, and a future when everyone with a mental illness at any stage of life has access to effective treatment and supportsessentials for living, working, learning, and participating fully in the community."

-The report also outlines a plan to transform mental health care in America to promote a recovery-oriented service system.
+The President's New Freedom Commission Report (2003) also outlines a plan to transform mental health care in America to promote a recovery-oriented service system.
 Peer support is an important element in this transformation process.

 The Peer Specialist Service is a structured and scheduled therapeutic activity with an individual client or group, provided by a trained, self-identified consumer of mental health services.
 A Peer Specialist guides clients toward the identification and achievement of specific goals defined by the client and specified in the Treatment Plan.

-To become qualified, a Kentucky Peer Specialist (KPS) completes a five-day training program and passes both a written and oral test.
+To become qualified, a Kentucky Peer Specialist (KPS) completes 30 hours of training and passes both a written and oral test.
 The job of a KPS is not to replace current clinical mental health staff but to offer additional and/or alternative options to help people in their efforts to recover.